grid-line

 If people purchase the product, you can create it and send it to that initial beta group.

-If your target audience doesn't buy, you just saved yourself from spending thousands, if not millions of dollars on a market trend that doesn't resonate with your audience.
+If your target audience doesn't buy, you just saved yourself from spending thousands, if not millions, on a market trend that doesn't resonate with your audie

 Start The Market Trend Analysis Process Today